EGPostema/DrawerDissect/README.md

 # Introduction - WIP

-**Welcome to COLORoptera, and AI-powered method for processing whole-drawer images of insects!**
+**Welcome to COLORoptera, and AI-powered method for processing whole-drawer museum images of insects!**

-The goal of this python-based pipeline is to get individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many specimens.
+The goal of this python-based pipeline is to get individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many insect specimens.
 Normally, extracting this information takes an enormous amount of time and effort.
-With COLORoptera, these outputs and information can be extracted in just a few minutes per drawer.
+With COLORoptera, these outputs and information can be extracted automatically.

 **To get started, follow the steps below:**
-1. Train Roboflow Models
-2. Set up a Conda Environment
+1. Set up Virtual Environments
-3. Clone the Repository
+2. Clone the Repository
-4. Process a Batch of New Images
+3. Process a Batch of New Images
+4. Transcribe Text from Tray and Specimen Labels

+**Options for Models**
+1. Use Our Public Models + Your API Key (Roboflow)
+2. Train Your Own Models with Our Data (DIY)

+**Test on An Example FMNH Drawer**
+1. Navigate to 'Test' Folder
+2. Process Test Drawer

 For a full summary of each processing step (with descriptions of inputs and outputs), [see the README file in the 'functions' folder](https://github.com/EGPostema/coloroptera/blob/main/functions/README.md)

-# 1. Train Roboflow Models - WIP

-## Quick-Start: Use Our Data to Train Basic Models

-<i> - Provide link to most updated repository where we put our images and annotations</i>

-<i> - Describe how to upload and train the two models needed, using either the free or upgraded version of roboflow</i>

-## Update Models with your Own Data

-<i>Also describe how they can even update the model with their own data if they want, or train models for totally new functions</i>

-# 2. Set up a Conda Environment
+# 1. Set up a Conda Environment

 Make sure that miniconda is installed and updated.
 [Download the latest version here.](https://docs.anaconda.com/free/miniconda/)